ningshuang-yao/HiCAT/README.md

 -sn is the minimum repeat number of HOR.
 ```
 ### Output
-The result is in out directory。
+The result is in out directory.

 out_hor.raw.fa contains each HOR DNA sequnce.

 out_hor.normal.fa contains each normalized HOR DNA sequence.
 We normalized the raw DNA sequence to one represent HOR.
 For example, normalized 10_4_6_1_2_6_1_2_7_8_5_3_7_9 to 6_1_2_7_8_5_3_7_9_10_4 in CEN21.